Q: What is a data lake?

 Q: Can I use my existing data catalog or Hive Metastore with Lake Formation?

 A: Lake Formation provides a way for you to import your existing catalog and metastore into the Data Catalog.
 However, Lake Formation requires your metadata to reside in the Data Catalog to ensure governed access to your data.

 Q: How does Lake Formation protect my data?

 A: Lake Formation protects your data by giving you a central location where you can configure granular data access policies that protect your data, regardless of which services are used to access it.

 Lake Formation currently supports Server-Side-Encryption on S3 (SSE-S3, AES-265).
-Lake Formation also supports private endpoints in your VPC and records all activity in AWS CloudTrail, so you have network isolation and auditability.
+Lake Formation also supports private endpoints in your VPC and records all activity in Amazon CloudTrail, so you have network isolation and auditability.

-Q: How does Lake Formation work with AWS IAM?
+Q: How does Lake Formation work with Amazon IAM?

 A: Lake Formation integrates with IAM so authenticated users and roles can be automatically mapped to data protection policies that are stored in the Data Catalog.
 The IAM integration also enables you to use Microsoft Active Directory or LDAP to federate into IAM using SAML.

 Q: How does Lake Formation help an analyst or data scientist discover what data they can access?